 This Portland-based shop is the purveyor of all the independent goods we didn’t know we needed.
-From the dreamiest ceramics to lighting that leans more towards art installation than just illumination—they’re worth a follow for the inspo alone.
-The upside is, you can shop online if you’re not an Oregonian.
+From the dreamiest ceramics to lighting that leans more towards art installation than just illumination, they’re worth a follow for the inspo alone.
+The upside is you can shop online if you’re not an Oregonian.

-If you feel compelled to fill your home with one-of-a-kind pieces (and spend a good chunk of your life searching for it too) then you need to know about the 1stdibs Instagram account.
-Being able to shop the ‘gram makes it easy to swoop the pieces you fall for then and there, and if you’re just browsing, you can save a ton of ideas for your own home too.
+If you feel compelled to fill your home with one-of-a-kind pieces (and spend a good chunk of your life searching for them, too) then you need to know about the 1stdibs Instagram account.
+Being able to shop the ‘gram makes it easy to swoop the pieces you fall for then and there, and if you’re just browsing, you can save a ton of ideas for your own home.
 They also have a really great blog on their site that’s brimming with good design info.

-Stalking this account will make you strip down your bed immediately and start anew, with a pair of their sheets of course.
+Stalking this account will make you strip down your bed immediately and start anew— with a pair of their sheets of course.
 I get a lot of ideas for little bedroom updates here and there from Parachute's IG.
 It’s often a good reminder that you don’t need to take a wrecking ball to your home to freshen it up.

 What is up with how perfect everything on Zara Home is styled?
 It’s like stepping into a universe where your home can be transformed into a dreamscape in just a few (albeit inexpensive) purchases.

-The Citizenry is like that dear friend who’s always returning from the next big destination stowing local crafts in her carry on—and we all know those friends are the best.
+The Citizenry is like that dear friend who’s always returning from the next big destination stowing local crafts in her carry-on—and we all know those friends are the best.
 Their Instagram, just like their shopping selection, takes us on a journey only to return with souvenirs of the visually stimulating and covetable variety.

 CB2's IG bio reads “furniture for the modern home” but we truly believe it’s furniture for every home.
 No matter what your preference (maximalist or minimalist) there’s something for everyone in this virtual space.
 I’m drawn to the striking vignettes of styled homes, boundary-pushing ideas—can I pull off a blush statement wall?—and approachable (affordable) décor that can easily be applied to your own abode.